ferranfg/mpl-publisher/readme.txt

 == Changelog ==

 = 1.25.0 =
-- From now on, you can export multiples books for the same site
+- From now on, you can manage multiples books for the same site
 - Added action to clear book information and start from scratch
 - Fix error loading remote placeholder image
 - Update PHP version requirements